UK-Digital-Heart-Project/docs/README.md

 lms-book publish {message}
 ```

-After installation, you can run these command using command prompt or bash shell anywhere.
+After installation, you can run these command using bash shell, command prompt or git bash anywhere.

   - `sync`

     This sync your local book with remote book in github.
 It is equivalent to
     ```
     git pull
-    bash ./pull_repo_readmes
+    bash ./pull_repo_readmes (or cmd < pull_repo_readmes in windows)
     ```
     Please remember to always do this first before you make changes and publish to remote.

     ```
     lms-book sync
     ```
-    Notice that, for Windows user, please run the command in git bash terminal.

   - `create`

     This is used to create a new `part` or `chapter`.